How to Wash a Down Pillow

 How long do feather pillows last?

-The durability and lifespan of your favorite feather pillow rests on your actions.
-When these pillows receive proper maintenance, longevity could be assured.
+The durability and lifespan of your favorite feather pillow depending on your maintenance.
+However, when these pillows get proper maintenance, they could assure longevity.

-Cleaning down pillows isn’t as difficult as you’ve thought.
+Cleaning feather and down pillows aren’t as difficult as you’ve thought.
 There’s no heart-wrenching moment in getting the perfect clean when you use these steps;

 - Remove any secondary covering if the filling is to be cleaned